 GRID Winner Loser Forced

-gr1 1 2 1
+s gr1 1 2 1

-gr2 1 2 1
+ĺ gr2 1 2 1

-- SCG Applications.
+-SCG Users

-- Formal Sciences Formal sciences are disciplines concerned with formal systems, such as logic, mathematics, statistics, theoretical computer science, information theory, game theory, systems theory, and decision theory.
-A claim is defined using an interpreted predicate logic sentence.
-This is not an exercise in logic as the quantifiers are only used to define the tasks that the users must perform.
-The sentence is interpreted in a structure which might be defined by a complex program encoding the functionality best executed by computers. - Formal Claims based on Simulation Environments Robotics and biological sciences, etc. fall into this category.
-The structure in which the claim is interpreted is the simulation environment. - SCG Users.
 Users are problem solvers or learners and they operate directly or indirectly.
 In direct mode, the users perform the moves themselves, maybe using software.
 In indirect mode, the users produce software that plays the SCG on their behalf.
 There is a simple SCG-interface that the software has to follow.
 Of course, indirect users must have software development skills.